 - Click here for frequently-asked questions and technical information

-The Transport Agency is funding around $4.7 million of the $5.7 million cost of the first two stages of the project.
+The project is part of a nationwide initiative supported by the NZ Transport Agency and will bring substantial savings to the city.
+The Transport Agency is funding around $4.7M of the $5.7M cost of the first two stages of the project.
 The Council's contribution will pay for itself in the next few years through considerable cost savings in maintenance and power consumption, estimated at around $250,000 annually.

-This project focuses on lamp replacement, rather than installing new poles and lamps, but part of the project includes a full audit of current lighting levels.
+The project focuses on lamp replacement, rather than installing new poles and lamps, but part of the project includes a full audit of current lighting levels.